Long-Term Corrosion Protection for Wind Turbines

 The coating process only requires a few steps: After the surface has been cleaned and primer has been applied, the film can be applied.

-Due to its outstanding durability from 10 years, film maintenance costs are kept to a minimum.
+Due to its outstanding durability of 10 years, film maintenance costs are kept to a minimum.

 Constant film thickness